Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Terramation, sometimes called organic reduction or human composting, is an attractive choice for those seeking a new alternative to traditional burial and cremation.

-Terramation, sometimes called organic reduction or human composting, is the process of turning human remains into soil.
+Human Composting, sometimes called organic reduction or terramation, is the process of turning human remains into soil.
 It is now legal in about a dozen states and is a choice growing in popularity for those seeking a new alternative to traditional burial and cremation.

-Terramation was inspired by nature’s own process of decay and renewal, but takes place in a carefully controlled environment to speed the process up safely.
+Human composting occurs in a carefully controlled environment that safely accelerates nature’s process of decay and renewal.
 The resulting soil is rich with nutrients, ready to support gardens, forests, or other spaces.
 Many find it’s a meaningful way to say goodbye while fostering renewal.

-There are a number of reasons why terramation is growing in popularity.
+There are a number of reasons why organic reduction (composting) is growing in popularity.

-• A Natural Choice: Terramation avoids embalming chemicals, reduces energy use, and doesn’t produce emissions.
+• A Natural Choice: Human composting avoids embalming chemicals, reduces energy use, and doesn’t produce emissions.
 It’s a sustainable option that supports the planet while honoring your loved one.

 1. A Laying-In: For many families, the process begins with a laying-in ceremony.
 This is a time to gather, reflect, and honor your loved one.
 The body is placed in a vessel filled with straw, alfalfa, and sawdust.
 Families may place organic items such as flowers, letters, and even jelly beans into the vessel.
 They can also decorate the outside of the vessel, and place important mementoes (flags, keepsakes, etc.) to make it uniquely meaningful.